keruiduo/SupplMat_JASA_2024/README.md

    - Emotion (Disgust, Pain or Joy) (em)
    - Speaker's primary language (lang)
-   - Speaker's gender (M for Man; F for Woman; NB for Non-binary) (Sex)
+   - Speaker's gender (M for Man; F for Woman; NB for Non-binary) (Sex) (also given in the second sheet of the .ods file)

+These files can be used as input for the various pieces of code provided in Supplementary Materials.

+Reference
 Goddard, C. (2014).
 Interjections and emotion (with special reference to “surprise” and “disgust”).
 Emotion review, 6(1), 53-63.